Income & Debt Details

 The Indian Home Loan Benchmarks

-Leading Indian banks like SBI, HDFC, and ICICI typically look for an FOIR (Fixed Obligation to Income Ratio), which is synonymous with DTI.
-While standard guidelines suggest 40%, high-income individuals (earning over ₹2 Lakhs monthly) might get approval for DTI ratios up to 55-60%, provided their "Residual Income" is substantial.
+Leading Indian banks like SBI, HDFC, and ICICI typically look for an FOIR (Fixed Obligation to Income Ratio).
+Use our Savings Goal Tool to plan your down payment and keep your future DTI in check.
+While standard guidelines suggest 40%, high-income individuals earning over ₹2 Lakhs monthly might get approval for ratios up to 55-60%, provided their "Residual Income" is substantial.
+For long term wealth, pair debt reduction with a Retirement Plan.

 DTI Ratio Classifications